Replaying

 Output parameters

-: A float that is the basal insulin to administer at the next simulation step in (U/min), i.e.,time[time_index+1]
+b: A float that is the basal insulin to administer at the next simulation step in (U/min), i.e.,time[time_index+1].dss: An object of typeDSS.
+Might contain parameters usable by the handler.
+More aboutdssis discussed below in the Thedssparameter section.

 Default handler